arhimed2t/ardoman/README.md

 This returns the same Id again (as sign of successful completion)

-By the way, new contaiter got automatic name (in my case 'adoring\_khorana')
+By the way, new container got automatic name (in my case 'adoring\_khorana')

     PERL5LIB=lib bin/ardoman.pl \
         --host=localhost:2375 \